joeferner/node-java/README.md

 *java.newByte(val)**

 Creates a new java byte.
-This is needed because javascript does not have the concept of a byte.
+This is needed because JavaScript does not have the concept of a byte.

 __Arguments__